wagiminator/AVR-Development-Boards/ATmega4808_DevBoard/readme.md

 # ATmega4808 Development Board
-Development board for the new ATmega4808 series with integrated USB-to-serial converter, 32.768 kHz crystal for the RTC, 3.3V voltage regulator, support for bootloader and Arduino IDE.
-Due to a similar pinout, the board also works with the new AVR DA/DB family of microcontrollers.
+Development board for the ATmega4808 series microcontrollers with integrated USB-to-serial converter, 32.768 kHz crystal for the RTC, 3.3V voltage regulator, support for bootloader and Arduino IDE.
+Due to a similar pinout, the board also works with the AVR DA/DB family of microcontrollers.

 ![ATmega4808_DevBoard_pic1.jpg](https://raw.githubusercontent.com/wagiminator/AVR-Development-Boards/master/ATmega4808_DevBoard/documentation/ATmega4808_DevBoard_pic1.jpg)